Andreloui5/CommerceWithThree/README.md

   );
 ```

-You can confirm that everything is working by simply commenting out the Animation element.
-Then you should see the unstyled data that was retrieved from Commerce.js.
+You can confirm that everything is working by commenting out the Animation element.
+Then you should see the unstyled data retrieved from Commerce.js.

 6. Styling

-Before setting up your Three.js scene, you need to add some css for the canvas element on which it will be rendered.
-So it is a good time to add all the css this project requires.
+Before setting up your Three.js scene, you need to add some CSS so the canvas element will render correctly.
+So it is a good time to add all the CSS this project requires.
 ```
 body,
 html,